 Marrying a Caymanian

-A person who is newly married to a Caymanian needs to apply to the Caymanian Status and Permanent Residency Board for a Residency and Employment Rights Certificate as the Spouse of a Caymanian (RERC), which allows them to remain and work in any occupation and the certificate remains valid for as long as the marriage remains stable.
+A person who is newly married to a Caymanian may wish to apply for a Residency and Employment Rights Certificate as the Spouse of a Caymanian (RERC).
+Such a certificate (which is available on application to the Director of WORC or to the Caymanian Status and Permanent Residency Board) allows the holder to reside in the Islands and to work in any occupation, without any annual fees being payable.
+The certificate remains valid for as long as the marriage remains stable.